Hicks hits tiebreaking homer, Tigers top Twins in DH opener

 Tigers: Detroit reinstated LHP Blaine Hardy from the 10-day injured list.
 He had been on the IL since April 22 with a left forearm strain.
 To make room on the 25-man roster, the Tigers optioned RHP Eduardo Jiménez to Triple-A Toledo.

-Twins: Manager Rocco Baldelli wasn’t too worried about infielder Marwin González, who suffered a facial contusion Friday during a collision with Detroit first baseman Niko Goodrum.
-González sat out the opener but was expected to play the nightcap.
+Twins: González, who suffered a facial contusion Friday during a collision with Detroit first baseman Niko Goodrum, sat out the opener.

 UP NEXT